-In this sense, anyone can have anxiety about events or situations that are occurring in their day-to-day life.
+In this sense, anyone can have anxiety about events or situations occurring in their day-to-day life.
 A student can have anxiety about an upcoming exam that counts for a large portion of the semester grade.
-An adult can have anxiety regarding certain bills or new job obligations.
+An adult can have anxiety regarding certain bills or new job responsibilities.

 Because anxiety can be a complex illness that affects mental health in different ways, its specific symptoms and severity may vary.
 But there are common symptoms that are frequently associated with anxiety conditions.

 According to the Mayo Clinic, common anxiety disorder symptoms include feeling nervous or at unease, having a sense of dread or danger, sweating and trembling, having difficulty concentrating and sleeping, hyperventilating, or having gastrointestinal problems.

 There are also symptoms that are frequently associated with specific anxiety disorders.
 Individuals with GAD may feel excessive worry or fear throughout daily life.
 Those with panic disorder may have difficulty breathing or chest and heart pains as they experience panic attacks.
 Anxiety itself may even be a symptom or an effect that is directly related to other health conditions, such as heart disease, thyroid issues, and respiratory disorders.

 Social anxiety is a type of anxiety disorder in which individuals have recurring fear of participating in social situations and how they may be evaluated by others.
 “The defining feature of social anxiety disorder, also called social phobia, is intense anxiety or fear of being judged, negatively evaluated, or rejected in a social or performance situation,” according to ADAA.